November 3-5, 2014

 The Executive Roundtable: A Conversation with Dallas's Big Guns

 Dallas isn't just a hub for independent fine diners, barbecue joints, and casual eateries.
-It's also home to several prominent national restaurant brands that have stood the test of time while answering consumer demand and changing with the U.S. marketplace.
+It's also home to several prominent national restaurant brands that have stood the test of time while answering consumer demand and adapting with the U.S. marketplace.
 So what can foodservice manufacturers, suppliers, and operators learn from these brands?
-Hear from executives at some of these Dallas-based restaurant companies about how they balance growth, development, and company culture in the fast-evolving foodservice landscape.
+Hear from executives at some of these Dallas-based restaurant companies about how they balance growth, innovation, and company culture in the fast-evolving foodservice landscape.
 IFEC President and QSR Editor Sam Oches will moderate.
 Participants to be announced.

 Monday, 5:15 p.m. - 6:15 p.m.